• Link to Facebook

 • Funeral costs and a small survivor benefit

 Utah’s rules track that list almost line-for-line.
-Notice how quick hospital charges chew through ten grand?
+Notice how quickly hospital charges chew through ten grand?
 Smart drivers dial limits higher, so rehab and wage checks don’t dry up after the first ER swipe.

 What PIP Doesn’t Cover

-PIP plugs many budget holes after a crash, yet it is not a one-stop solution.
+PIP plugs out many budget holes after a crash, yet it is not a one-stop solution.
 Knowing the gaps keeps you from leaning on it for costs it was never meant to pay.

-• Property damage: that cracked bumper belongs under collision or the other driver’s property coverage.
+• Property Damage: that cracked bumper belongs under collision or the other driver’s property coverage.

-• Pain & suffering: PIP covers dollars you can count, not aching backs or anxiety.
+• Pain & Suffering: PIP covers dollars you can count, not aching backs or anxiety.

 • Experimental care: “reasonable and necessary” stops at cutting-edge treatments.

-Lost income above the cap: High earners, watch your ceiling.
+Lost Income Above The Cap: High earners, watch your ceiling.

-Pair solid liability limits and uninsured-motorist coverage with PIP to patch these gaps.
+Pair solid liability limits and uninsured motorist coverage with PIP to patch these gaps.

 Do I Need Personal Injury Protection?